apanoush/ml_opti-project/ideas.md

     - applications in ML and Signal Proc: https://arxiv.org/pdf/2006.06224
     - other related paper: https://openreview.net/forum?id=n1bLgxHW6jW
 - Meta-Learning: Can you learn the learning rate?
 The importance of each datapoint?
 The direction or curvature?

-1) Effect of gradient clipping on optimization:
+- Effect of gradient clipping on optimization:
+    Theory behind it: https://arxiv.org/pdf/1905.11881, https://arxiv.org/pdf/2305.01588 (EPFL, more complicated)
+   - Main idea: can we improve the convergence behaviour of some algorithms that require gradient clipping (like SGD for RNN) by predicting the future gradients.
+For example gradients could be increasing while still not exploding, so we do not want to clip them in this case.
+     Potential paper: https://arxiv.org/pdf/2504.02507, but does not seem to really predict the future gradients.
+   - Other ideas, more general:
      - Does gradient clipping help finding good local minima?
      - How sensitive are different optimizers to gradient clipping?
      - Is there a relation between the model size and the performance of gradient clipping?
-2) Impact of Activation Functions
+- Impact of Activation Functions
     - KAN: Kolmogorov-Arnold Networks: "promising alternatives to Multi-Layer Perceptrons (MLPs).
 While MLPs have fixed activation functions on nodes (“neurons”), KANs have learnable activation functions on edges (“weights”)"
         - https://arxiv.org/abs/2404.19756v1
     - https://arxiv.org/abs/2407.16674v1